 My oldest son dream is to go to a Real Madrid game.
 Being in Madrid, we thought that could happen.
-Unfortunately, none of the games took place while we were there.
+Unfortunately, none of the games took place while we were there in Spain.
 The next best thing, of course, the Real Madrid Stadium Tour also known as Tour Bernabeu.

 Both my boys are huge futbolistas these days and seeing one of the world’s greatest teams stomping grounds is one way to inject them with serious inspiration.

 You can purchase your ticket at booth #10 and head over the Tower B for a self-guided tour.
 When I first arrived there, I was extremely tempted to do the guided tour, which is offered in six languages.
 But we decided to go on our own because with kids guided tours can be a bit hard.